03.28.2026 Minoru Yasui Day

 Eliza E. Canty-Jones is the Chief Program Officer & Editor, Oregon Historical Quarterly, at the Oregon Historical Society.
 Eliza collaborates with people from across cultures, generations, and knowledge backgrounds to create publications and programs that elevate marginalized voices and advance complex perspectives.
 She began to value history while interviewing Vernon Thompson, a local waterman and St. George Islander, when she was a student at St. Mary’s College of Maryland, where she became founding co-editor of SlackWater: Oral Folk History of Southern Maryland.
 She is editor of the Oregon Historical Quarterly and chief program officer at the Oregon Historical Society.
 Canty-Jones was co-founder and served as president of the Oregon Women’s History Consortium, which created the project “Century of Action: Oregon Women Vote, 1912–2012.”

-Since 2003, Kevin has served as an affiliated faculty member at the University of Oregon with the Department of History and Robert D. Clark Honors College.
-His scholarship and courses specialize in the history of race, ethnicity, immigration, settler-colonialism, and the environment of the Pacific Northwest.
-His community-centered research has engaged with the Bizkaian Basque communities of the Northern Great Basin, and the Northern Paiute communities of the Confederated Tribes of Warm Springs and Burns Paiute Tribe through the “Decolonizing Research: The Northern Paiute History Project” co-developed with UO Professor Jennifer O’Neal, Indigenous, Race and Ethnic Studies.
+Kevin Hatfield is the Assistant Vice Provost for Undergraduate Research and Distinguished Scholarships at the University of Oregon.
+He leads a network of programs empowering students to navigate the hidden curriculum and structural barriers that have disproportionately impacted traditionally underserved students in higher education with accessing and engaging the full benefits of the public research university.
+Kevin is a “triple duck” with a BA and PhD in History from the UO and MA in History from Utah State University.
+He has served as affiliated faculty with the Department of History and Robert D. Clark Honors College since 2003.
+His scholarship and teaching focus on the intersecting history of race, ethnicity, immigration, and public land and water law in the Pacific Northwest.
+His community-centered research has engaged with the Bizkaian Basque communities of the Northern Great Basin, as well as the Northern Paiute communities of the Confederated Tribes of Warm Springs and Burns Paiute Tribe through the “Decolonizing Research: The Northern Paiute History Project” co-developed with UO Professor Jennifer O’Neal.

 Erica Naito-Campbell was born in Portland and grew up next door to her Grandma and Grandpa Naito, who instilled in her progressive values of social justice, equality, and a profound connection with nature.
 Recently she has worked on Oregon Rises Above Hate, an annual event highlighting Asian American, Native Hawaiian, and Pacific Islander issues and community.
-Her first book, Portland’s Audacious Champion: How Bill Naito Overcame Anti-Japanese Hate and Became and Intrepid Civic Leader, was published by Oregon State University Press in 2024.
+Her first book, Portland’s Audacious Champion: How Bill Naito Overcame Anti-Japanese Hate and Became an Intrepid Civic Leader, was published by Oregon State University Press in 2024.

 Frank So is the Executive Director of Ecumenical Ministries of Oregon and comes directly from the Office of the Vice President at the White House.
 As a Vice-Presidential Associate, he frequently traveled with the Vice President, advising her office on trips outside the continental United States.
 He previously worked for President Obama as a Presidential Associate, where he traveled in advance of the President to help ensure effective state functions on the ground.